Uhaul Car Share

-UhaulCarShare (formerly "UCarShare") was a for-profit carsharing service offered by U-Haul in nearly 40 cities in the United States until the program was shut down in February 2020 just ahead of the COVID-19 pandemic.
+Uhaul Car Share (formerly U Car Share) was an American for-profit carsharing service offered by U-Haul in nearly 40 cities in the United States until the program was shut down in February 2020 just ahead of the COVID-19 pandemic.
 Those with a UhaulCarShare membership had use of a car, billable by the hour or by the day.
 However, use was limited to three days at a time.
 Most often, Uhaul Car Share vehicles were operated in communities with colleges and/or universities nearby.
-"The goal of [Uhaul] Car Share is to give people an alternative to owning second and third cars, and to increase the use of public transit."
+"The goal of [Uhaul] Car Share [was] to give people an alternative to owning second and third cars, and to increase the use of public transit".

 UhaulCarShare's primary competitor was Zipcar (which, since 2007, includes the former Flexcar).

-Renters were assigned a unique code that was entered into a lockbox located near the vehicle, which will allow them to gain access to the key for the vehicle.